Tent on top of a mountain in Colorado

 4. Clothing Essentials: Not a Fashion Show (Picture Proof)

 Choosing the right clothing is key to staying comfortable on the trail.
 Lightweight, moisture-wicking, and breathable materials are essential.
 Invest in quality hiking pants, moisture-wicking shirts, and a waterproof jacket.
-Some people may say that you have to have “backpacking-specific” clothing.
-I don’t believe that’s the case, as long as you are wearing athletic gear that is comfortable, breathable, and serves its purpose, you will be fine and can save money for other gear.

 Hiking throughout Iceland